-These Firecracker Pretzel Rods are dipped in melted candy, and covered with red, white, and blue sprinkles.
-They are an awesome sweet and salty treat for 4th of July, and super simple to make!
+These Firecracker Pretzel Rods are dipped in melted candy and covered with red, white, and blue sprinkles.
+They are an awesome sweet and salty treat for the 4th of July, and super simple to make!

 No time to make this now?
 Save this recipe to Pinterest for later.

 I have included links to some useful cooking products in this post.

 If you purchase via the links I may earn a small commission.